malyok1627/recipe_mgmt_app/recipe_mgmt_app/README.md

 # recipe_mgmt_app

-An application, which will help the user to orginaze it's shopping list based on recipes and ingredients in them.
+An application, which will help the user to organize it's shopping list based on recipes and ingredients in them.

 The app can be dividen into several screens: